 - Heat pads.
 These sit underneath the vivarium and radiate heat upwards into it.
 Heat pads provide the most consistent heat, do not dry out the air, and are safe to use with plastic tubs.
 The only danger is if they malfunction and become too hot.
 However, this is extremely rare.

 We’d always recommend using a heat pad for a ball python vivarium.
-The main benefit is that you can easily hook it up to a thermostat, such as the Jump Start Digital Controller Thermostat.
+The main benefit is that you can easily hook it up to a thermostat, such as the Jump Start Digital Controller Thermostat on Amazon.

 This gives you the ability to set the desired temperature that you’d like in your vivarium.
 If you don’t use a thermostat, you will need to continually check the temperature, and switch the heat source on and off whenever necessary.

 If you use a heat bulb, you can purchase a timer so that it switches on and off at certain points during the day.